keboliu/SONiC/thermal-control-design.md

 ## 1. Overview

-Thermal control is to keep the switch at the proper temperature by using cooling devices, e.g., fan.
+The purpose of Thermal Control is to keep the switch at a proper temperature by using cooling devices, e.g., fan.
-Thermal control need to monitor the temperature of devices (CPU, ASIC, ports, etc) to know the thermal status of the switch and to manipulate the fan speed accordingly.
+Thermal control daemon need to monitor the temperature of devices (CPU, ASIC, ports, etc) and the running status of fan, at the same time it need to manipulate the cooling device according to the temperature and related device status.

 ## 2. Thermal device monitoring

-Thermal monitoring function need to retrieve the switch temperatures via platform APIs, platform APIs not only provide the value of the temperature, but also provide the threshold value, so can know the thermal object status by comparing the current temperature value against the threshold.
-If it above and under the threshold, alarm shall be raised.
+Thermal monitoring function will retrieve the switch device temperatures via platform APIs, platform APIs not only provide the value of the temperature, but also provide the threshold value.
+The thermal object status can be deduced by comparing the current temperature value against the threshold.
+If it above the high threshold or under the low threshold, alarm shall be raised.

-Besides device temperature, should also monitoring the fan speed to make sure if the speed is a proper value according to current thermal condition
+Besides device temperature, shall also monitoring the fan speed to make sure it is running at a proper speed according to current thermal condition.

+Thermal device monitoring will loop at a certain period, 15s can be a good value according the implementation on Mellanox platform.

 ## 2.1 Temperature monitoring